vitathemes/wp-indigo/README.md

 # WP-Indigo - [Demo](https://demo.vitathemes.com/indigo/) | [Download](https://wordpress.org/themes/wp-indigo/)
-WP-Indigo is a WordPress minimal & Fast-loading theme for people who want to have a simple blog & introduce themselves.
+WP-Indigo is a modern WordPress theme with a simple yet elegant design.
+This minimal theme includes a demo and is suitable for almost any type of website and perfect for personal blogs and portfolios.
+While it is minimal and lightweight, it is responsive, flexible, customizable with WordPress customizer, and has a clean optimized code.

 It's based on the [indigo](https://github.com/sergiokopplin/indigo), that originally builds for Jekyll.

 ![Image of WP-Indigo](screenshot.png)